-We’ll come right out and say it; ClickUp is better than Trello.
-It integrates with a wider range of useful software than Trello and provides a larger range of task management features.
-In fact, our in-depth, hands-on research found it to be the most useful project management software on the market.
+We’ll come right out and say it: ClickUp is better than Trello.
+Simply put, ClickUp has a much wider range of task management features than Trello, as well as better integrations and more capacity to be customized to the needs of teams working on complex projects.
+In fact, our hands-on research found it to be one of the best project management software on the market.

-On the other hand, Trello is more affordable than ClickUp and it’s easier to use, making it a better solution for smaller teams and individuals.
+On the other hand, Trello has a lower starting price than ClickUp, and it’s easier to use for beginners, making it a better solution for smaller teams and individuals who don’t need all the extra features.
 Still, ClickUp offers a more robust free plan, so if you’re really trying to keep costs as low as possible, ClickUp is still your best bet.

 In this guide, we’ll match up Trello and ClickUp on everything from features and integrations to pricing and customer support, so you can make the right decision for your project management needs.